-(29)
+(32)

-NOTE The terms included in brackets generally are negative signed. .
+NOTE The terms included in brackets generally are negatively signed.

-The minimum tension calculation in Equation 28 is illustrated in Figure 9.
-Although the form of this equation is similar to Equation 26, the values of the terms may be different.
-In particular, the loading condition and configuration corresponding to the most probable minimum tension conditions are different than those corresponding to the maximum tension conditions.
-For example, the positive tide and surge term will be different from the negative term, and the minimum tension will generally come from the minimum rather than maximum slowly varying offset which is associated with an extreme wave event.
+The minimum tension calculation in Equation 32 is illustrated in Figure 10.
+Although the form of this equation is similar to Equation 30, the values of the terms may differ.
+In particular, the loading conditions and configuration corresponding to the most probable minimum tension conditions are different than those corresponding to the maximum tension conditions.
+For example, the positive tide and surge term will be different from the negative term, and the minimum tension will generally come from the minimum rather than the maximum slowly varying offset which is associated with an extreme wave event.